vbizzel/python-json-to-csv/README.md

 # python-json-to-csv
 Parsing JSON from JIRA API into a CSV file using a Python script current work in progress.
+I still need to get the correct JQL search options correct for each date range.

 Using JQL queries filter IR created date ranges with specific fields that I want to upload to a spreadsheet.